tonygao0125/learningSpark/README.md

 No matter what data representation we use (RDD, DataFrame, Dataset), once we execute any instructions on it, that instruction can be classified into 2 categories: either Transformation or Action.

 1. Transformations: Involves modification of data contents, e.g., Where/Filter clause.
-2. Actions: Involves display of results on terminal, save to file, collect(), show(), etc. Action executes the Transformations.
+2. Actions: Involves display of results on terminal, save to file, collect(), show(), reduce(), etc. Action executes the Transformations.

 ***Spark is "LAZY", which means whatever TRANSFORMATION applied on RDD/DataFrame/Dataset will not be executed immediately unitl ACTIONS are called.***